THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 8 (LIMITATION OF LIABILITY).

-(a) the Customer fails to pay any amount due under the Contract on the due date for payment; or
+(a) the Customer fails to pay any amount due under the Contract on the due date for payment;

-9.4 Without affecting any other right or remedy available to it, the Supplier may suspend the supply of Services under the Contract or any other contract between the Customer and the Supplier if the Customer fails to pay any amount due under the Contract on the due date for payment, the Customer becomes subject to any of the events listed in clause 9.2(b) to clause 9.2(d), or the Supplier reasonably believes that the Customer is about to become subject to any of them.
+(b) the Customer becomes subject to any of the events listed in clause 9.1(b) to clause 9.1(d), or Sapio reasonably believes that the Customer is about to become subject to any of them.

-10. Consequences of termination
+10. Consequences of suspension and termination

-10.1 On termination of the Contract:
+10.1 On suspension of the Services or termination of the Contract for any reason:

-(a) the Customer shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest and, in respect of Services supplied but for which no invoice has been submitted, the Supplier shall submit an invoice, which shall be payable by the Customer immediately on receipt;
+(a) the Customer shall immediately pay to Sapio all of Sapio’s outstanding unpaid invoices and interest.
+In respect of Services supplied but for which no invoice has been submitted, Sapio shall submit an invoice in respect of all Services provided, expenses incurred in accordance with clause 5.2 and any applicable VAT to the point that the Services were suspended or terminated, which shall be payable by the Customer immediately on receipt; and

 10.2 Termination or expiry of the Contract shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination or expiry, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry.